polterguy/polterguy.github.io/tutorials/theming/index.md

 2. Create HTTP service methods
 3. Load all files in the _"templates/main/"_ folder recursively
 4. Load all files in the _"templates/components/"_ folder recursively
-5. Preprocessing folder names, making sure all files ends up at the root level of the resulting ZIP file
+5. Preprocessing folder names, making sure all files ends up at the root of the resulting ZIP file
 6. Performing dynamic substitution
 7. Returning a ZIP file to the caller